chenhexu/Bank_Project/README.md

 # BlueBank - Modern Banking Application

 A full-stack banking application built with FastAPI, Next.js, and Docker.
-Features include user authentication, banking operations, OAuth integration, and a modern responsive UI. **Now with AWS PostgreSQL cloud database for cross-computer transfers!**
+Features include user authentication, banking operations, and a modern responsive UI. **Now with AWS PostgreSQL cloud database for cross-computer transfers!**

 ## 🌟 New Features (Latest Update)